 The Vice President closed his speech by expressing special gratitude to Chief Akinkugbe for endowing the Fellowship adding that “it is a legacy that will stand the test of time”.

 Chief Olu Akinkugbe was the first Pro-Chancellor and Chairman of the Governing Council of the Pan-Atlantic University (PAU).
-Describing him, LBS Dean, Dr Enase Okonedo said, “Chief Akinkugbe holds a special place in Lagos Business School and Pan-Atlantic University and was instrumental in its development.
+Describing him, LBS Dean, Prof Enase Okonedo said, “Chief Akinkugbe holds a special place in Lagos Business School and Pan-Atlantic University and was instrumental in its development.
 He also set the tone for many of the values that we have instilled in our students over the years”.